 If you, too, have a love for nature and need an accelerated dose of relaxation, Sparkling Hill Resort is the place to be.
 Read on to discover more about this Okanagan Valley oasis.

 Published April 2021.
 We stayed at Sparkling Hill Resort as part of a media trip with Tourism Vernon.
-At the time of writing, British Columbia has a travel advisory to stay close to home.
-We visited Sparkling Hill responsibly, following all government advice and recommendations.
 This post features one affiliate link.
 If you make a booking via this link, we may receive a commission.

 The Sparkling Hill Resort experience

 Sparkling Hill Resort is a luxurious adults-only spa retreat, designed to restore mind, body and soul.
 Driving the curving road up to the resort makes the ‘hill’ part of the name clear, even if the ‘sparkling’ bit isn’t yet.

 Entering the resort’s four story entrance atrium makes everything clear.
 3.5 million Swarovski crystals bring the resort’s name to life, falling from the ceiling as chandeliers, set into doors and windows and even in place of flames in fireplaces.

 It’s not just the public areas that are comfortably luxe.
 In the uniquely open plan guest rooms, a wall of glass offers gorgeous panoramic views of the mountains and lake.
 A two person bathtub sits in front of the window in every room – the perfect indicator that it’s time to relax!

 The KurSpa is, undoubtedly, Sparkling Hill’s biggest draw and deservedly so.
 Located on the ground floor of the hotel, this luxurious 40,000 sq ft spa is the largest in Canada.